 Taxpayers for Common Sense has documented the often overlooked and exorbitant costs the U.S. taxpayers would be asked to absorb in the event of a nuclear accident.

 Methane Gas Development and Hydraulic Fracturing (Fracking)

 Water, air, and land are sacred trusts within many faith traditions.
 Increasingly, ethical and moral concerns are being lifted up to address the health of water, air, land, climate, and communities affected by the methane gas extractive industry.
-Communities of color, especially Indigenous communities, bear a disproportionate burden from natural gas extraction and pollution.
+Communities of color, especially Indigenous communities, bear a disproportionate burden from methane gas extraction and pollution.
 Alongside concerns for the health of our communities, natural gas brings concern for the health of our climate.
-Natural gas is mostly methane, a greenhouse gas that, over 20 years, traps about 87 times more heat in the atmosphere than does carbon dioxide.1
+Methane gas, a greenhouse gas that, over 20 years, traps about 87 times more heat in the atmosphere than does carbon dioxide.1

 In the words of Pope Francis, “Civilization requires energy, but energy use must not destroy civilization.”
 The devastating effects of fossil fuel based energy show that it’s time to look to sustainable alternatives.

 Because of the threat that gas and methane extraction pose to our communities and our sacred resources, we must rapidly move towards eliminating, rather than expanding, both fracking and methane dependency.
 This must happen with a timeline and with a level of funding that ensures a just transition for workers and communities currently dependent on gas extraction, and equally protects the vulnerable communities downwind2 whose health and livelihoods are threatened.4

 Areas of focus when weighing justice, ethical, and spiritual considerations include:

 - Effects on community health, especially overburdened communities.

 - Effects on the environment of the hydraulic fracturing process

 - Water concerns